Kawasaki Frontale: Prominence era under Toru Oniki (2017–2024)

 On the latter half of the season, Frontale continued an atypically poor run of form.
-On August, the club started their campaign at the J.League Cup, entering the competition late in the double-legged quarter-finals, after receiving a bye from the early stages of the competition due to their AFC Champions League qualification.
-The club played this quarter-finals against Cerezo Osaka, and was awarded the hosting rights of the tie's second leg.
+On August, the club started their campaign at the J.League Cup, entering the competition late in the double-legged quarterfinals, after receiving a bye from the early stages of the competition due to their AFC Champions League qualification.
+The club played this quarterfinal against Cerezo Osaka and was awarded the hosting rights of the tie's second leg.
 Despite not losing any of the two legs, Frontale didn't won any, either.
-At Cerezo, the match ended 1–1, giving a theoric relief for Frontale, who only needed a 0–0 draw or a win to proceed in the competition.
+At Cerezo, the match ended 1–1, giving a theoretical relief for Frontale ahead of the match, who only needed a 0–0 draw or a win to proceed in the competition.
 Frontale started the second leg winning 2–0, with Marcinho scoring two goals at the 40th and 53rd minute.
-Surprisingly, Frontale collapsed at the dying minutes of the match, conceding two heading goals from Mutsuki Kato and Hiroto Yamada at the 90th and 95th minute, respectively.
+Surprisingly, Frontale collapsed at the dying minutes of the match, conceding two heading goals at the 90th and 95th minute, respectively.

 Following the elimination at the J.League Cup, only the J1 League title was then available for Frontale to chase.
 Oscillating placements throughout the campaign, the club still managed to finish five separate matchweeks at the top of the league in the first half of the season.
-On the second half of the season, though, never again did Frontale get past the second place.
-Serving as a minor consolation for their season, the club held to a hardly-fought title chase alongside Sanfrecce Hiroshima (until the closing matchweeks).
-On December, at the 38th round, the last round of the season, Frontale were narrow two points away from first-placed Yokohama F. Marinos.
+In the second half of the season, though, never again did Frontale get past the second place.
+Serving as a minor consolation for their season, the club held to a hardly fought title chase alongside Sanfrecce Hiroshima (until the closing matchweeks).
+In December, at the 38th round, the last round of the season, Frontale were narrow two points away from first-placed Yokohama F. Marinos.
 A 13-goal difference was also in Frontale's way, meaning that in the more realistic scenario, Frontale needed to win their match and expect Marinos to lose theirs.
 Playing the round against FC Tokyo, Frontale were early threatened with a red card, as Jung Sung-ryong was sent off a few minutes after Frontale's first goal.
 Despite playing the rest of the match with 10 players, Frontale still managed to win past FC Tokyo by 3–2.
 Playing against Vissel Kobe, Marinos won the match by 3–1, and then were handed the J1 League title.
 On the plus side, finishing as the league's runners-up led the club to qualify for the 2023–24 AFC Champions League, entering the competition in the group stage.